 The free version lacks some of these features though, but it can do a few useful things still.

 It can read data from routers, firewalls, computers and other network appliances, it can collect the syslogs and data and message statistics.

 The limitations of the free version are apparent, but if you have a smaller environment, or if you are in a pinch, then this could help you to get up and running without the initial cost of purchasing a license.

 This is one of the better syslog tools that you can get for free, and is definitely worth taking a look if you want to start managing your system’s logs, and the logs of networked and connected remote systems.

-If you find that the free version doesn’t quite meet your requirements then you can download a free trial of the full tool, which can be found right here.
+If you find that the free version doesn’t quite meet your requirements then you can download a 14-day free trial of the full tool.

 SnmpSoft Syslog Watcher is an application that handles many of the syslog functionality that you would expect from a critical system such as this.

 It collects logs and sends out notifications for network devices and computers.

 By implementing this system you will be able to store logs and access them from a single point, making log retrievals much more streamlined and efficient.

 Searching through all of the stored information is easy as well thanks to the easy to use GUI.